zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 | [Markdown Builder](https://tim.2bn.dev/markdown-builder) | README and TESTING | tool to help generate the Markdown files |

-### Media

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
-- I would like to thank my Code Institute mentor, [Luliia Konovalova](https://github.com/IuliiaKonovalova) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Julia Konovalova](https://github.com/IuliiaKonovalova) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.